stana/django-gentype/README.md

 Create some shapes:

-    # this will create Shape and Circle db records (1-to-1)
+    # creating Circle rec will automatically create Shape rec (1-to-1)
+    # with the Shape rec holding reference to the concrete Circle rec
     circle = Circle(radius=23)
     circle.save()

-    # Shape and Square db recs
+    # create Square
     square = Square(x=12)
     square.save()

     for shape in Shape.filter.all():
-        # we can get concrete recs from Shape
+        # we can reference concrete recs from Shape
         print shape.get_concrete_object().area()